barvim/test/README.md

 Use **test.sh** shell script or run **"sudo ansible-playbook ./test.yml"** from test directory.
 It needs to add target host records to inventory (Inventory/hosts) before execution.
+Also, you can use **test_fastdeploy.sh** shell script to simple deploying prebuilded web-archive

 # Author
 (C) Rinat Ametov